NinjaGaurav/SmartClass/README.md

+# SmartClass
+A classroom app made for students and teachers for better interaction.
 This project was developed during HaXplore, the on-campus event conducted by Codefest, the annual departmental fest of Computer Science department, IIT BHU Varanasi.

-#### SmartClass
-A classroom app made for students and teachers for better interaction.

 #### Inspiration